DominikStiller/tudelft-damage-identification/README.md

 The main script can then be executed using `python -m damage_identification [mode]` where possible modes are:
 * `train`: train the pipeline (mostly feature extraction, PCA and clustering) on a training data set
-* `predict`: predict the damage mode of one or multiple examples using a trained pipeline
+* `predict`: predict the damage mode of one or multiple examples using a trained pipeline and show evaluation results
-* `evaluate`: compile metrics about the classification performance of the pipeline based on an evaluation data set
 * `--help`: show a help message with all possible command line options.
 This can also be appended to every mode to show mode-specific options.

 Alternatively, the scripts in `bin` can be used which automatically activate the virtual environment and offer the same parameters.
 The data file(s) are specified as positional argument, separated by commas.